IntelligentRoboticsLabs/ir_robots/README.md

 ./setup.sh
 ```

+**Recommended: use [Eclipse Cyclone DDS](https://docs.ros.org/en/foxy/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).
+Add it to your `.bashrc`**

 # Installation in the laboratories of the university
 In the computers of the university laboratories you will already have all the ros 2 packages installed, so you will not have to install tools or dependencies.
 With the following script you will prepare some packages to be able to compile the workspace correctly and be able to simulate the environment.